 11. Why is working on parenting significant from the point of view of changing systems?

 12. What makes change possible, and how can NVC support people in creating intentional change within and around them?

 13. How can NVC support us in maintaining openheartedness when engaging with people who we believe have done or are still doing enormous harm?

 If you are interested in any of these questions, we recommend that you sign up to read Miki Kashtan’s blog and her book Reweaving Our Human Fabric: Working Together to Create a Nonviolent Future, which touches on all of the above questions.
-You also may want to join the NVC-Social-Change listserve, which brings together people from around the world who are interested in the intersection between NVC and social change work.
-You can sign up for it here.

 This project, which started in 2002, offers classes to people incarcerated at San Quentin.
 You can read about the work being done by our Safer Communities team here.